scaleracademy/scaler-open-source-september-challenge/contributors/OverRevvv/OverRevvv.md

 your_favroite_programming_language: Javascript
 ---

-# This is the changed that i did for challege 10 and this commmit will be squashed with previous one.
+### This is the changed that i did for challege 10 and this commmit will be squashed with previous one.
+### This is changes that i did in challenge 14 and this signed commit will be squashed with previous one.